KSHITIjAISWAL/Distracted-Driver-Detection-UsingML-Algorithms/README.md

 * ADABoost -
 AdaBoost algorithm, short for Adaptive Boosting, is a Boosting technique that is used as an Ensemble Method in Machine Learning.
 It is called Adaptive Boosting as the weights are re-assigned to each instance, with higher weights to incorrectly classified instances.

-# Optimal Parameters
+# Optimal Parameters:
 <img src="./Plots/Optimal-parameters.jpeg">

-# Accuracy Obtained
+# Accuracy Obtained:
 <img src="./Plots/Accuracies.jpeg">